 becoming accepted by the community online.
 Once this has been achieved the group can move on together as a community later to engage group collaborative learning tasks (Kawachi, 2013; 28).

-Further examples of using the creation of digital artefacts in learning

 The social media application that Lewis, Pea and Rosen found that fulfilled the criteria they list in the section above was an application called Mobltz that uses ‘mobile media blitz’ to create artefacts (2010; 10).
 Each “moblt” is an image, text, piece of audio of combination of these, and each element is shared with the community of learners and added to, adapted and re-ordered to make short sequences (Lewis, Pea and Rosen, 2010; 12).
 The key elements to the interactions were that they

 All take place using a mobile device